 Who doesn’t like passive income?
 I do.
-In fact I love passive income.
-Setting something up and then running it on auto pilot mode to generate $$$ on consistent basis is just so freaking awesome.
+In fact, I love passive income.
+Setting something up and then running it on auto pilot mode to generate $$$ on a consistent basis is just so freaking awesome.

 Let me admit it.
 I just love making niche sites.

 They are so easy to make and generates passive income unless you get it and traffic fluctuates.

 Just select a niche with long tail keywords that have low competition.
 Write post yourself or hire a freelance writer to write content for you.
 Keep doing link building as you progress.
 Use Google Adsense or Media.net or Ezoic or Mediavine to monetize your blog.

 A couple of ads in between the content and couple of ads on the sidebar is all that is required to earn a few dollars every day from a few thousands of page views.

 Here are a few reasons why I love making money niche sites that make money from ads: